São Tomé and Principe

 Africa

-São Tomé and Principe is a small island developing state in Africa, located close the equator off the western coast of Africa.
+São Tomé and Principe is a small island developing state in Africa, located close the equator, off the western coast of Africa.
 Agriculture is the biggest source of incomes for rural families, generating 70% of rural employment and about 80% of export revenues.
 Nearly 20% of the workforce is employed in artisanal fisheries, and the majority of the villagers are small-scale farmers, fishermen or involved in a fishing activity.

-Being a least developed country and small island developing state, São Tomé and Principe is very vulnerable to the impacts of climate change.
+Being a least developed country and small island developing state, São Tomé and Principe is highly vulnerable to the impacts of climate change.
 It is particularly vulnerable to hazards such as floods, flash floods, storms and drought.

 São Tomé and Principe’s TNA contributes to the following Sustainable Development Goals: